 One thing to keep in mind, though, is that many crab traps do not have small holes.
 Traps need to be monitored carefully if the holes are larger.

-If you’re just a hobbyist going out occasionally for a few crabs, you probably don’t need to spend a ton of money on a crab trap.
+If you’re just a hobbyist who occasionally hunts for a few crabs, you probably don’t need to spend a ton of money on a crab trap.

 However, if you plan on trapping crabs for sustenance, you’re going to want to spend a bit more money on your new trap.